-ver the past 200 years international trade has transformed Greater Manchester's economy and enabled the city-region to forge connections with every corner of the globe.
-From the construction of the Ship Canal and the world's first inland port in the 19th century to the development of Manchester Airport, which is one of the largest airports in Europe, connection to international markets has been at the core of Greater Manchester's economic strategy.
+Over the past 200 years international trade has transformed Greater Manchester's economy and enabled the city-region to forge connections with every corner of the globe.
+From the construction of the Ship Canal and the world's first inland port in the 19th century to the development of Manchester Airport, which is one of the largest

 In embracing the opportunities of globalisation, we must do so in ways that promote resilience.
 Risks can now operate across borders.
-Perpetrators of cybercrime are often located many thousands of miles away from those that they target, the interconnectivity that globalisation brings can enable infectious diseases to spread quickly, and international terrorism can have devastating impacts in our local communities.
+Perpetrators of cybercrime are often located many thousands of miles away from those that they target, the Interconnectivity that globalisation brings can enable infectious diseases to spread quickly, and international terrorism can have devastating impacts in our local communities.
 Through our resilience work we are seeking to understand current and emerging global risks, to develop approaches to help to prevent local impacts and protect communities, to assist people in staying safe and to work as part of a global community intent on reducing disaster risk.